justin24p/justin24p/README.md

 **`(Aspiring Software Developer)`**

 I'm A computer science student who has a passion for technology, all the projects listed and showcased were built group up using my own problem solving skills.
-The best thing about coding is turning an idea into a plan and eventually into a working product.
+Each project includes a read me describing the purpose of the code the techonlogies i used and what i learned along the way along with a demo.The best thing about coding is turning an idea into a plan and eventually into a working product.

 ---